hknd23/idcempy/README.md

 ```
 **Present AIC results from OP and ZIOP model here and compare ZIOPC to ZIOP and OP**

-`split_effects` creates a dataframe that permits users to obtain and illustrate the marginal effect of the ZIOP(C) model's split-stage covariates on change in the predicted probability that the lowest (zero) category observations are non-inflated (versus inflated).
-In this example, the `split_effects` dataframe provides values of the change in the predicted probability of zero-category observations being non-inflated when the dummy split-stage covariate 'gender_dum' changes from 0 (female) to 1 (male).
-These values are used to illustrate via boxplots the change in the aforementioned predicted probablity (with 95% confidence intervals) when 'gender_dum' changes from 0 to 1.
+`split_effects` creates a dataframe that provides values to illustrate via boxplots (with 95% Confidence Intervals) the marginal effect of the ZIOP(C) model's split-stage covariates on the first difference in the predicted probability that the zero-category observations are non-inflated.
+In the self-reported tobacco consumption example,`split_effects` provides and illustrates via boxplots (with 95% CIs) the first difference in the predicted probability of zero-category observations being non-inflated when the dummy split-stage covariate 'gender_dum' changes from 0 (female) to 1 (male).

 ```python
 ziopcgender_split = zmiopc.split_effects(ziopc_tob, 1)